Overview

 The Board of Directors is the primary governing body of Cleveland Clinic.
 The Directors are responsible for Cleveland Clinic’s operations and affairs.
 The Board of Directors is also responsible for ensuring that Cleveland Clinic is organized, and at all times operated, consistent with its charitable mission and its status as an Ohio nonprofit corporation and tax-exempt charitable organization.

-The Board of Directors generally meets five times per year, including an annual meeting during which Officers are elected and Board Committee members are appointed.
+The Board of Directors generally meets four times per year, including an annual meeting during which Officers are elected and Board Committee members are appointed.
 The Board of Directors currently has the following Committees:

-• Audit Committee
+• Audit and Conflict of Interest Committee

 • Board Policy Committee